-As you may have already discovered, paying for a quality education in Australia maybe cheaper than other countries, such as the US and UK, but it still can be very expensive.
-But with proper preparation, you may minimize the costs of this extraordinary opportunity; visit our finances page to learn more about paying for tuition.
+As you may have already discovered, paying for a quality education in Australia might be cheaper than other countries such as the US and UK, but it still can be very expensive.
+With proper preparation, you can minimize the costs of this extraordinary opportunity.
+Visit our finances page to learn more about paying for tuition.
 In this section, we explore money matters that you may encounter on a daily basis during your adventure in Australia.

 The Australia currency is based on a dollar and cents system, with 100 cents in one Australian Dollar.
 Currently the following currency is used:

 - $5, $10, $20, $50 and $100 in bank notes

 - 5, 10, 20, 50 cent silver colored coins

 To calculate money equivalents, you can use .

 As with any country, it is not advisable to carry large amounts of cash around with you.
 There are other options such as credit cards, travelers checks, or bank cards (debit card) which are all valid forms of payment for purchases in Australia.